 Jan Ondrus, Prof. of Information Systems and Associate Dean of Faculty at ESSEC Business School Asia-Pacific, looks at the pitfalls of corporate purpose and how business ecosystem orchestration can dovetail value creation with the common good.

-By Tom Gamble.
+E for Ecosystem: Giving power to corporate purpose by Tom Gamble.
 Related research: Professor Jan Ondrus, ESSEC Asia-Pacific, S. Remy, J. Kolokotsa, Y. El Ouarzazi & N. Glady: Business ecosystem orchestration in the service of corporate purpose.